Benzema's burden: Real Madrid's misfiring forwards are failing the Frenchman | Goal.com

 He needs time to develop physically and learn what is required of a forward at the highest level.

-His goals have come in in easy home wins over Osasuna and Leganes and these are the only types of fixtures and scenarios Rodrygo should be relied upon at this embryonic stage of what promises to be a sensational career.
+His goals have come in easy home wins over Osasuna and Leganes, and these are the only types of fixtures and scenarios Rodrygo should be relied upon at this embryonic stage of what promises to be a sensational career.

 Vinicius Junior